Panasonic KX-TGE432 Review

 Our third metric focused on how convenient and easy to operate each of these cordless phones are, which comprises 20% of the KX-TGE432's total score.
 In particular, we focused on the ease of use of both basic and advanced functions of each phone, covering things like the ease of reading and placing a call to how much work is required to block calls and add entries to the built-in phonebook.
-The KX-TGE432 scored fairly well, earning a 7 out of 10.

 This phone has an excellent backlight, making it incredibly easy to operate in a dark room.
 The only button that isn't illuminated is the directional pad in the middle and the screen and other buttons produce more than enough light to easily see it.
 The buttons and screen have text that is easy for most people to see at a distance of 6'.
 However, we did wish it hyphenated the number when you were entering it.

 The find a handset feature is decently loud and lasts long enough that it isn't too much of a hassle to dig through your couch cushions and figure out where your handset disappeared too.
 It has any key answer and you can push the CID button and then talk to quickly and easily call someone back if you just missed their call.
 It is also very easy to put someone on hold or to use the speed dial, though it can take a little effort to assign numbers.
 This phone also has a built-in answering machine and a decently loud ringer or caller ID announcement.
 It also is easy enough to set the date and time.

 The KX-TGE432 makes it super easy to block calls but we did wish it was a little easier and more intuitive to navigate through all the menus, which can get a bit tedious given all this phone's features and functions.
 It can also be quite time-consuming to enter names and contact info to its phonebook.
 The KX-TGE432 also lacks a do not disturb or quiet mode.